 ZQ The Lost Tracks of Rock and Roll owes its inspiration to one of the most influential album rock stations in the nation, WZZQ in Jackson, Mississippi.
-Though the original WZZQ no longer exists off the air in 1981, it's memory lives on in the thousands of listeners who remember its playlist.
+Though the original WZZQ no longer exists (off the air in 1981), it's memory lives on in the thousands of listeners who remember its playlist.
 It's free form format was a steady diet of Lou Reed, Lynyrd Skynyrd, Led Zeppelin, Marshall Tucker, David Bowie, Queen, Pink Floyd, Alice Cooper, Allman Brothers, Elton John, Robin Trower, Jimi Hendrix and many many more.
 WZZQ excelled in the days before the music industry became such a corporate giant.
-ZQ The Lost Tracks of Rock and Roll can not repeat listening to WZZQ, but it can if only for a moment relive the WZZQ experience.
+ZQ The Lost Tracks of Rock and Roll can not repeat listening to WZZQ, but through a diverse current playlist and a little imagination, it can come pretty close.
+Rock On!

 "WZZQ 102.9 FM in Jackson Mississippi in the 1970s was at the vanguard of the movement towards Album Oriented Rock radio -- they basically invented the format.
 I feel extremely lucky that i got to experience WZZQ.